A Study of the Economic System of South Africa

 What do the biggest companies in South Africa say about the country’s economic system?

 The biggest company in South Africa should also be looked at, as well as whether it is a state-owned or private company.
-In this case, Naspers is a global internet and entertainment group, investing in and operating tech companies across the world.
+In this case, Eskom is South Africa’s largest company by revenue, a state-owned electricity utility supplying the vast majority of the country’s power.

 More: Top 10 Biggest companies by revenue in South Africa